mgivens4/Pima-Datacenter-Firewall-Project/README.md

 # Pima Datacenter Firewall Project
-Capstone project: designing and deploying a secure virtual network using a Physical Palo Alto Next-Generation Firewall in Pima Community Center's Datacenter
+Capstone project: designing and deploying a secure virtual network using a Physical Palo Alto Next-Generation Firewall in Pima Community College's Datacenter

 Overview:
 A capstone project designing and deploying a secure virtual